Back to Blog

-Even if you could apply for a standard mortgage, it would take months you don't have.
+Even if you could apply for a standard mortgage, it would take months you do not have.

 Bridging loans help you buy a UK property when you need to complete the purchase before your long-term financing is ready.